CEO, Bronwen Edwards founded Roses in the Ocean in 2011 following the suicide of her brother Mark a few years earlier.

 Andrea is grateful to be able to help in a hundred small ways and strongly believes the secret to having it all is believing you already do.

-With a diverse background in graphic design, branding and creative product development, Julie Holmes joins the team as our Visual Content Specialist.
+With a diverse background in graphic design, branding and creative product development, Julie Holmes is our Brand & Design Specialist.

 Julie’s passions are directed towards visual creativity, including all aspects of design, production, publishing and photography – all part of telling a story.